stevengharris/SplitView/README.md

 Inspector width.
 In Xcode, when you drag-to-hide the splitter between the editor area and the Inspector, you cannot drag it back out.
 You need a button to invoke the hide/show action, as discussed [earlier](#modifying-and-constraining-the-default-splitter).
-The same is true with drag-to-hide using Split view.
+The same is true with drag-to-hide using a split view.

-When your cursor moves beyond the halfway point of the constrained side, the Split view previews what it will look like with the side hidden.
+When your cursor moves beyond the halfway point of the constrained side, the split view previews what it will look like when the side is hidden.
 This way, you have a visual indication that the side will hide, and you can drag back out to avoid hiding it.
 If your dragging ends when the side is hidden, then it will remain hidden.